 Dead leaves lay across the cold stone like soldiers who had lost an unequal battle against the weather, a gardening Stalingrad if you will, I was now to become like a gardening graves registration unit clearing the battlefield of the fallen.

 Plants from last year as limp as TM's Brexit strategy, (I will never mention it again).

-I'd optimistically bought myslef a pressure washer during the week and was itching to try it out, but delayed graification was required, first I had to cut the lawn.
+I'd rather optimistically bought a pressure washer during the week and was itching to try it out, but delayed gratification was required, first I had to cut the lawn.

-With all the rain we've had it was hard work, plus I have man flu, which everyone knows is totally debilitating :) After the lawnmower had had its first outing the deed was done.
+With all the rain we've had it was hard work, plus I have man flu, which everyone knows is totally debilitating :).

-After all tomorrow (now today) was Sunday and in the night there was the real possibilty of a call from Mr Farmer..
+After all tomorrow (now today) was Sunday and in the night there was the real possibility of a call from Mr Farmer..